Nick1311/MusicShop/README.md

 ./mvnw spring-boot:run
 or run StronaApplication() method inside your IDE.

-For testing application in Postman you can use follwoing informations:
+For testing application in Postman you can use following informations:

 [
     {